 Imagine the following situation:

-A team of IT-professionals are working hard to get a GO for a release of a module of their online CRM software.
 The architect designed the module, the developer creates the module and last, but not least, the tester has to do an end-to-end test to see if the whole chain is still working after the module is incorporated into the software.

 As always, the end-to-end test is the finishing test, so the tester is on the critical path of the project.
 Better said, he has only 2 days to test and give a sound test advise of whether a GO/NO GO should be given.